Powered by SchoolDash

 105 Brook Road, London NW2 7BZ

-Particular strengths include Progress, Attainment, Attendance and Destinations.
-Relative weaknesses include Representation, Sixth form, Environment and Finances.
+Particular strengths include Progress, Attainment, Disadvantaged pupils and Sixth form.
+Relative weaknesses include Representation, Environment, Finances and Admissions.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.